 INTRODUCTION

 A program has recently been implemented whereby surgical facilities and gynecologic surgeons can earn the designation of ‘‘Center Of Excellence in Minimally Invasive Gynecology’’ (COEMIG).
-The Center of Excellence (COE) programs are focused on improving the safety and quality of surgical care, and lowering the overall costs associated with successful treatment.
+The COE programs are focused on improving the safety and quality of surgical care, and lowering the overall costs associated with successful treatment.
 They are designed to expand patient awareness of – and access to – surgical procedures performed by surgeons and facilities that have demonstrated excellence in the specialty-specific techniques[1].
 Under the direction of the American Association of Gynecologic Laparoscopists (AAGL) and administered by the Surgical Review Corporation (SRC), surgeons, hospitals and ambulatory surgery centers around the world that provide minimally invasive gynecologic surgical care may now pursue designation as a ‘‘Center of Excellence in Minimally Invasive Gynecologic’’[2].
 Though the nomenclature and its application vary, centers of excellence have been shown to improve outcomes and reduce costs[3].
 The implementation of strict guidelines including procedure volumes, complication rates, readmissions, and mortality has helped to refine what exactly constitutes a standard center of excellence[4].
 Recently, the University of Florida minimally invasive gynecologic surgery program has been designated as a COEMIG site.
 Herein we attempt to provide a concise description of the COEMIG program, including both its potential benefits and challenges.
 In doing so, we hope to stimulate research pertaining to this relatively new and uninvestigated process.

 CENTER OF EXCELLENCE IN MINIMALLY INVASIVE GYNECOLOGY